libgit2/libgit2/docs/threading.md

 General Case
 ------------

-If there are no applicable TLS implementations (currently only SecureTransport and mbedTLS), libgit2 defaults to OpenSSL in order to use HTTPS as a transport.
+libgit2 will default to OpenSSL for HTTPS transport (except on Windows and macOS, as mentioned above).
+On any system, mbedTLS _may_ be optionally enabled as the security provider.
 OpenSSL is thread-safe starting at version 1.1.0.
 If your copy of libgit2 is linked against that version, you do not need to take any further steps.

 Older versions of OpenSSL are made to be thread-implementation agnostic, and the users of the library must set which locking function it should use. libgit2